trawat87/book/chapters/in/AmazonElasticBeanstalk.md

 #### Tracking Deployments

-All deployments can be tracked by clicking the "Application Versions page" on the upload pop up. (see @fig:aws-beanstalk-upload)
+All deployments can be tracked by clicking the `Application Versions page` on the upload pop up. (see @fig:aws-beanstalk-upload)

 Once you click the link, a new page is opened which allows to :